Rikkukun/Rikkukun.github.io/ideasTODO.md

 ## To-do

-# More layouts
+# More Layouts

-## I'll wait for players' feedback to create more tracker layouts
+I'll wait for players' feedback to create more tracker layouts